PACE LEADERS

 • PACE Leaders must be enrolled in a degree-seeking academic program in any of the 10 campuses within the University of Hawai‘i System, including community colleges and neighbor island campuses.

-• Leaders must be able to communicate in a timely manner and attend team meetings and events as determined by the team and leadership.
+• Leaders must be able to communicate in a timely manner and commit to attending team meetings and events as determined by the team and leadership.

 • Leaders who reside on neighbor island campuses must be able to connect via Zoom for meetings.